 Session 1: What are the goals of medicine?

-08:45 Autonomy and trust in bioethics, Professor Maartje Schermer, ErasmusMC Rotterdam
+08:45 Mapping the goals of medicine, Professor Maartje Schermer, ErasmusMC Rotterdam

 09:15 The nature of suffering and the goals of medicine, Professor Fredrik Svenaeus,